-(YYYYMMDDHHMM.RTOUT DOMAINX)
+(YYYYMMDDHHMM.RTOUT_DOMAINX)

 The RTOUT_DOMAIN option in the hydro.namelist is used to activate this output.

 This output file is a 2D file created on the high resolution routing grid.
-The primary variables created for this file are overland and subsurface routing components that may be of interest to the user.
+The primary variables created for this file are everland and subsurface routing components that may be of interest to the user.
+The format this file are overland and subsurface routing components that may be of interest to the user.
 The format is very similar to the 2D streamflow file.
 Due to the shear size of these data layers, care should be used in deciding when to output high-resolution terrain data.